Office of Origin: Admissions

 Lake Michigan College offers an “open door” admissions policy for individuals who are interested in and capable of benefiting from the post-secondary experience.
-Any person can apply for admission to Lake Michigan College who is interested in and capable of benefiting from the postsecondary experience, and who is:
+Any person can apply for admission to Lake Michigan College who is:

 1. A high school graduate or GED recipient, or

 Individuals who are still in high school may enroll in classes at the College during regular high school hours with permission of their high school guidance officer by completing an Early/Middle College registration form.
 Early/Middle College participants are to apply for admission to the College for any semester after their graduation date.
 Guest student status will be granted to individuals who attend other colleges and universities upon completion of the Michigan Uniform Undergraduate Guest Application, or the equivalent for out of state institutions.
 Guest students may enroll in coursework for which all stated pre-requisites have been met.